 How are departments selected for an audit?

 The frequency of departmental audits is based on a risk assessment process.
-The risk assessment considers various factors including size and complexity of the department, research activity, compliance risks, amount of cash receipts, and changes in staff.
+The risk assessment considers various factors, including the size and complexity of the department, research activity, compliance risks, amount of cash receipts, and staff changes.
 Departments with high risk will be audited more frequently than those with medium or low risk.
-Management can also request an audit, whenever they deem necessary.
+Management can also request an audit whenever they deem necessary.

 What types of audits do RGB Accounting perform?